echoe/lgpt_manual/README.md

 # lgpt_manual
 A Little GP Tracker Manual because the official one seems to be gone forever.

 This is mostly a transcription of a youtube video: https://www.youtube.com/watch?v=ejYSnCWLc6A .

 Additional advanced controls from https://www.youtube.com/watch?v=_IDQZkzc9sQ .

 I am planning to learn more about LGPT over the next month but we'll see.
 At the very least it'll be good to have a list of shortcuts for the program on the internet in text form ... somewhere.

 I did also find https://github.com/djdiskmachine/LittleGPTracker/blob/master/docs/wiki/What-is-LittlePiggyTracker.md and https://github.com/djdiskmachine/LittleGPTracker/blob/master/docs/wiki/quick_start_guide.md.

 ...
-I don't know why I didn't realize that existed before!
-Anyways this is a simplified version of that, I guess.
+I don't know why I didn't realize that those official documentation guides existed before!
+This is ... a simplified version of that, I guess.

 # General Controls
 - Arrow keys: Move around.